viorik/ELSDc/README.md

 xcenter ycenter major_axis minor_axis theta.

 <b>Dataset3_RealImages</b> contains real images that were used to produce the results
-from the paper "A Contrario Joint Ellipse and Line Detection".
+from the paper "Joint A Contrario  Ellipse and Line Detection".